 In this Article

-This Excel Tutorial demonstrates how to use the Excel MAX Function in Excel to calculate the largest number, with formula examples.
+This tutorial demonstrates how to use the Excel MAX Function in Excel to calculate the largest number.

 The MAX Function Calculates the largest number.